Illinois Net Metering

 Residential and commercial customers of ComEd, Ameren and MidAmerican can participate in “net metering.”
 This means that if you generate your own electricity using a renewable resource, you can get credits on your bill for those times when you generate more power than you use.
 Your utility will only charge you for the net amount of electricity you consume, plus any other fixed delivery charges.

 You must own or operate an on-site renewable electric generator of up to 2,000 kilowatts (kW) that is used at your home or business.
 While most participants in net metering will choose to generate electricity using a solar or wind system, other renewable systems also qualify.

-Eligible renewable electric generators can be powered by:
+Eligible renewable electric generators can be powered by one of these sources: